The Pharmaceutical Society of Ireland (PSI) was established under the

 The Pharmaceutical Society of Ireland (PSI) is the statutory regulator of pharmacists and pharmacies in the Republic of Ireland.

-Authorized Officers/ Senior Pharmacists - Inspection & Enforcement Unit:
+Authorised Officers/ Senior Pharmacists - Inspection & Enforcement Unit:

 The purpose of these positions is to conduct inspections/investigations,